zhiwen27/CSC120-A8/reflection.md

 hashTableclone(), create a deep copy of the hashtable for the changes in the inventory
 - What worked, what didn't, what advice would you give someone taking this course in the future?
 I think the undo() method may function properly...?
 Actually, I don't even kwow how I succeed... but it seems that it does work!
+Something needa to be improved is the printing, sometimes not doing printlns would make the output look crowded together.